Bayesian distributionally robust variational inequalities: regularization and quantification: Numerical experiment

 We report in Tables \ref{tab:residuals_scaled}-\ref{tab:raroc_scaled} the sample means and variances of all performance metrics across 100 trials, allowing a comprehensive assessment of each method’s estimation accuracy, sensitivity to sampling variability, and risk-adjusted performance as the training sample size increases.

 The observations derived from Tables \ref{tab:residuals_scaled}-\ref{tab:raroc_scaled} lead to the following conclusions.

 \begin{itemize} \item \textbf{Consistency and estimation accuracy.} Across all sample sizes, the Bayesian DRVI attains the smallest mean residual distances to the benchmark $x^c$ and the lowest squared relative utility errors (Tables \ref{tab:residuals_scaled}-\ref{tab:util_err_scaled}), demonstrating its superior estimation accuracy.
-Moreover, Table \ref{tab:residuals_scaled} confirms that the Bayesian solutions improve monotonically with $N$, consistent with the theoretical convergence results.
-In contrast, the $\ell_1$ norm method is outperformed by both Bayesian and SAA methods, while the modified $\chi^2$ scheme exhibits a persistent bias, indicative of over-conservatism that does not vanish with additional data.
+Moreover, Table \ref{tab:residuals_scaled} shows that the Bayesian solutions improve steadily as $N$ increases, consistent with the theoretical convergence results.
+In contrast, the $\ell_1$ norm method is outperformed by Bayesian DRVI, posterior predictive SVI, and empirical SVI, while the modified $\chi^2$ scheme exhibits a persistent bias, indicative of over-conservatism that does not vanish with additional data.

-\item \textbf{Stability and variance reduction.} Tables \ref{tab:residuals_scaled}-\ref{tab:util_err_scaled} show that the Bayesian method maintains low variance across sample sizes, particularly for large $N$, and achieves the lowest variance among all methods for $N=3000$.
-While the modified $\chi^2$ approach also displays small variances, this is accompanied by pronounced bias, reflecting variance reduction driven by excessive pessimism rather than genuine robustness.
+\item \textbf{Stability and variance reduction.} Tables \ref{tab:residuals_scaled}-\ref{tab:util_err_scaled} show that the Bayesian DRVI maintains low variance across sample sizes, particularly for large $N$, and achieves the lowest variance among all methods for $N=3000$. { The posterior predictive SVI is also more stable than SAA in most cases, which is consistent with the fact that it remains within a fixed parametric model rather than relying on the empirical distribution.
+However, because it incorporates posterior information only through Bayesian averaging under a single predictive distribution, it is still less stable than Bayesian DRVI, which explicitly accounts for such uncertainty through posterior-credible robustification. } While the modified $\chi^2$ approach also displays small variances, this is accompanied by pronounced bias, reflecting variance reduction driven by excessive pessimism rather than genuine robustness.
 In contrast, among the essentially unbiased approaches ($\ell_1$ norm, Bayesian and SAA), the Bayesian method consistently attains both the lowest mean errors and the smallest variances, highlighting its superior stability and reliability in finite samples.

 \item \textbf{Risk-return performance.} The SAA and Bayesian methods form a top tier of performance for $N \geq 500$, achieving nearly identical and superior results in both the Sharpe ratio and RAROC at $10\%$ tail level (Tables \ref{tab:sharpe_scaled}-\ref{tab:raroc_scaled}).
 In smaller samples ($N=20,50$), SAA may achieve a slightly higher mean performance, but the Bayesian method typically exhibits smaller variance, confirming that it provides more stable risk-return trade-offs across different data realizations.
 The inherent conservatism of the $\ell_1$ and modified $\chi^2$ methods leads to suboptimal decisions, resulting in consistently lower performance.
 This demonstrates the substantial opportunity cost of using overly pessimistic ambiguity sets, while the Bayesian approach delivers excellent risk-adjusted and tail-controlled returns with improved reliability. \end{itemize}